Application Security Dashboard

 To view the Safety Index details, select a virtual server/application and click the Safety Index tab.

 1 - Displays the detailed information for Application Firewall configurations.

 2 - Displays the detailed information for System Security.
 Click each security group to get details on current status and Citrix recommendations.

 3 - Displays the summary for Security Check and Signature Violation.

-You can also view summary of the threat environment by enabling the security insight for virtual servers and then navigating to Security > Security violations.
-For more information on safety index use case, see security insight.
+You can also view summary of the threat environment by enabling the WAF Security Violations for virtual servers and then navigating to Security > Security Violations.